Our website development process is tried, tested and proven, It can be broken down into 6 main phases,

 This is the process that has worked for us for many successful web projects, delivered on budget and on schedule.
 Schedules can be tight at times, particular for clients when revision and feedback is required.
 We understand this and we’re always available to assist at any stage.

 Sign off represents an agreement between Curata and you, the client.
 It means that both parties are happy with the documentation/specifications before moving onto the next phase.
 The agreement works two ways to protect both parties and deliver results;

 - We’ll walk the talk.
 Once sign off is provided, we’ll move on to the next phase and so on, to ultimately deliver the web project in line with the documentation / specifications.

 - You’ll stick to the plan.
 Once sign off is made, it’s final.
 You’re signalling that we can move on with confidence to the next phase of development.

 Of course if changes are required, we can accommodate these.
-But there’s often a considerable overhead in going back for variations, in both time and subsequently cost.
+But there’s usually an overhead in going back for variations, in time and cost.
 Any changes requested after sign off are considered variations.
 We’ll provide a quote for any variations which must be signed off before the work is done.

 Timeline and Client Responsiveness

 You will be provided with a timeline at the commencement of the project.
 Meeting milestone deadlines is a team effort and requires a high degree of client responsiveness to provide review feedback and provide content when required.
 The timeline is based on an assumption of client feedback/response within 24-48 hours of request unless otherwise agreed/advised.

 We completely understand that website projects can be all consuming and that you’ve plenty of other day to day things to spend time on within your business.
 That’s fine, of course, just please note that we reserve the option to the push back milestones and deadlines as a result of delayed feedback/responses, and that this may untimely affect the go live date.